Lifecycle and Rescue

 $ openstack server set --property rescue_pass=my-Password-For-Ssh infomaniak-instance-2

-Then you have rescue your instance using or rescue image Centos 7 Rescue Infomaniak
+Then rescue your instance using our rescue image Infomaniak Rescue Image

 and connect via ssh as root